emarsden/pg-el/doc/src/special-features.md

 This example illustrates the use of NOTIFY and LISTEN.
-It's obviously not very useful with a single client; real applications would involve multiple event consumers and possibly also multiple event producers (this functionality can be used to implement simple publish-subscribe communication patterns, with PostgreSQL serving as an event broker).
+It's obviously not very useful with a single client; real applications would involve multiple event consumers and possibly also multiple event producers.
+This functionality can be used to implement simple publish-subscribe communication patterns, with PostgreSQL serving as an event broker.

 ```lisp
 (cl-flet ((notification-handler (channel payload)